 It is a vegan chocolate milkshake with frosting and chocolate chips on the rim, topped with a giant piece of vegan chocolate cake and vegan whipped cream!

 They also have the vegan version of their Classic Shakes on the menu.
 I have asked on different days and sometimes they tell me they have them, and sometimes they tell me they don’t.

 You can order a shake from inside the restaurant as usual, or you can go up to their walk-up shake window outside the restaurant for a quick shake to take with you.

 The vegan version of the shake is a soymilk based vegan ice cream.
 To order a vegan shake, ask for the vegan ice cream base on the Classic Shake, and then choose any flavor except for nutella (which has dairy).
 The vegan flavors are: coffee, vanilla, chocolate, black cherry, strawberry, caramel, peanut butter, and oreo cookies and cream.

-Here is the Black Cherry flavor:
+Below is a classic shake with the Black Cherry flavor.

 Salt and Straw